raunaqgupta/open-source-docs/vitess-operator/gcp-quickstart.md

 1. Expose the Vitess service.
 1. Connect to your Vitess database using a MySQL client.

 ## Step 1.
-Install the operator and example database configuration files.
+Download the operator and example database configuration files.

 Download the following files: